 The Castle of Captain Fracasse

-Impressed by the manor house, he used it as a setting for his most famous work "Capitaine Fracasse" whose first chapter entitled "Le château de la misère" (The Castle of Misery) begins in this way: "On the reverse side of one of these gaunt hills which hump the Landes, between Dax and Mont-de-Marsan, stood, during the reign of Louis XIII, one of these gentleman's cottages which are so common in Gascony, and which the villagers decorate with the name of a castle".
+Impressed by the manor house, he used it as the setting for his most famous work, "Capitaine Fracasse", whose first chapter, entitled "Le château de la misère" ("The castle of misery") begins as follows: "On the reverse side of one of the gaunt hills that hunch over the Landes, between Dax and Mont-de-Marsan, stood, during the reign of Louis XIII, one of those gentleman's cottages so common in Gascony, and which the villagers decorate with the name of castle".

 345, Route de Morcenx